pierreprudh/Agent-battle-royal/README.md

 # Agent Swarm — Battle Royale

+Project goal is to become familiar with agent swarm and reinforcement learning + memory management !

+---

 A Fortnite-style battle royale where AI agents fight for survival in a shrinking arena.
 One winner.
 Agents only take damage from combat or the zone — never from timers.
 Movement is driven by survival instinct: stay in the zone, hunt the weak, flee the strong.